 Events of Default.
-Under our leases events of default generally include:

-- failure of the tenant to pay rent or any other sum when due; - failure of the tenant to provide periodic financial reports when due;

-• failure of the tenant to perform other terms, covenants or conditions of its lease and the continuance thereof for a specified period after written notice;

-- failure of the tenant to maintain required insurance coverages; or - revocation of any material license necessary for the tenant s operation of our property.
+Under our leases, events of default generally include: • failure of the tenant to pay rent or any other money when due; • failure of the tenant to provide periodic financial reports when due; • failure of the tenant to perform other terms, covenants or conditions of its lease and the continuance thereof for a specified period after written notice; • failure of the tenant to maintain required insurance coverages; or • revocation of any material license necessary for the tenant s operation of our property.
 Default Remedies.
-Upon the occurrence of any event of default, we may (subject to applicable law):

-• terminate the affected lease and accelerate the rent;

-• terminate the tenant s rights to occupy and use the affected property, rent the property to another tenant and recover from the tenant the difference between the amount of rent which would have been due under the lease and the rent received under the reletting;

-- make any payment or perform any act required to be performed by the tenant under its lease; - exercise our rights with respect to any collateral securing the lease; and

-• require the defaulting tenant to reimburse us for all payments made and all costs and expenses incurred in connection with any exercise of the foregoing remedies.

-However, the existence of triple net lease terms does not guaranty that our tenants will honor their obligations to us.
+Upon the occurrence of any event of default, we may (subject to applicable law): • terminate the affected lease and accelerate the rent; • terminate the tenant s rights to occupy and use the affected property, rent the property to another tenant and recover from the tenant the difference between the amount of rent which would have been due under the lease and the rent received under the reletting; • make any payment or perform any act required to be performed by the tenant under its lease; • exercise our rights with respect to any collateral securing the lease; and • require the defaulting tenant to reimburse us for all payments made and all costs and expenses incurred in connection with any exercise of the foregoing remedies.
+The existence of these triple net lease terms does not guarantee that our tenants will honor their obligations to us.

-Investment Policies.

-Acquisitions.
-Our present investment goals are to acquire additional real estate primarily for income and secondarily for appreciation potential.
-In implementing this acquisition strategy, we consider a range of factors relating to proposed acquisitions, including:

-• use and size of the property;

-- proposed lease terms; - availability and reputation of a financially qualified lessee or guarantor; - historical and projected cash flows from the operations of the property; - estimated replacement cost and proposed acquisition price of the property; - design, physical condition and age of the property; - 5

-- competitive market environment of the property; - price segment and payment sources in which the property is operated; and - level of permitted services and regulatory history of the property and its historical operators.
+Investmen nt Policies. ns.
+Our present investment goals are to acquire additional properties primarily for income and secondarily for appreciation potential tenting this acquisition strategy, we consider a range of factors relating to proposed acquisitions, including: • use and size of the property; • proposed acquisition price; • proposed lease terms; • availability and reputation of a financially qualified lessee or guarantor; • historical and projected cash flows from the operations of the property; • estimated replacement cost of the property; • design, physical condition and age of the property; • competitive market environment of the property; • price segment and payment sources in which the property is operated; and • level of permitted services and regulatory history of the property and its historical operators.